RinMinase/anidb-be/README.md

     php artisan key:generate
     ```

-5. Modify the ENV with the necessary configuration values, run the migrations, then install the dependencies
+5. Modify the ENV with the necessary configuration values, run the migrations
     ```
     php artisan config:clear
     php artisan migrate:fresh --seed
-    composer install
     ```

 6. Fire up your browser and go to `localhost`.